sagecodes/intro-to-sql/README.md

 - What is the most expensive item?
 - What is the most popular item?
 - Which customer has spent the most money?
-- Which cusomer has returned the most?
+- Which customer has returned the most?
 - Whats the most popular category?

 ## Keep Learning!!!

-challenges:

-Reosurces:
+Resources:
 - [w3schools](https://www.w3schools.com/sql/)
 - [sqlzoo](https://sqlzoo.net/)
 - [Datacamp](https://www.datacamp.com/courses/intro-to-sql-for-data-science)